britram/taps-transports/draft-ietf-taps-transports.md

 The transport features provided by NORM are:

-- unicast or multicast transport.
+- unicast or multicast transport,
-- stream-oriented delivery in a single stream.
-- object-oriented delivery of discrete data or files.
-- fully or partially reliable delivery (using erasure coding).
+- unidirectional communication,
-- unordered unidirectional delivery (of in-memory data or file bulk content objects).
+- stream-oriented delivery in a single stream or object-oriented delivery of in-memory data or file bulk content objects, <!-- editors note: combine to bullet in the list here, because only one of them can be used at the same time...?-->
+- fully reliable (NACK-based) or partially reliable (using erasure coding both proactively and as part of ARQ) delivery, <!-- editors note: combined these point to one feature.
+Is this correct?-->
+- unordered delivery,
-- error detection (relies on UDP checksum).
+- error detection (relies on UDP checksum), <!-- editors note: call this integrity detection?-->
-- segmentation.
+- segmentation and aggregation,
-- data bundling (Nagle's algorithm).
+- data bundling (using Nagle's algorithm),
-- flow control (timer-based and/or ack-based).
+- flow control (timer-based and/or ack-based),
-- congestion control.
-- packet erasure coding (both proactively and as part of ARQ).
+- congestion control (also supporting fixed rate reliable or unreliable delivery).

 ## Transport Layer Security (TLS) and Datagram TLS (DTLS) as a pseudotransport